LaurenRolan/reinforcement-containernet/README.md

 ### OrchestratorFirewall

-* Ambiente com hosts e conteiners.
-Para inicializar, basta digitar em um terminal `sudo python orchestratorFirewall.py`
+* It is an environment with hosts and containers.
+To initialize it, type on the terminal `sudo python orchestratorFirewall.py`

-* O terminal exibe informacoes da rede.
-Terminais xterm dos clientes abrem.
-Ao digitar `sh start.sh`, o respectivo cliente solicita um arquivo a um servidor.
+* The terminal shows info about the network.
+The client's xterm terminals will open.
+By typing `sh start.sh`, the current client requests a file to the server.

-* No mesmo arquivo há dois simples firewalls que bloqueiam o tráfego de um dado host.
-A linhas 328-331 mostram comandos de exemplo para se fazer isso com um host.
+* In the same file there are two simple firewalls that block the traffic from a specific host.
+Lines 328-331 show example commands to do so with a host.

-* Estrutura mais importante: q_table_traffic, que recebe as recompensas dos balanceamentos conforme equacao de atualizacao do algoritmo sarsa (funcao: update_q_table_traffic(self, reward, state, action)).
+* The most important structure is __q_table_traffic__, that receives the rewards of the balancing accordingly with the SARSA update equation (function: update_q_table_traffic(self, reward, state, action)).

 ### Dockerfiles

-* Abrigam funções de rede (e.g. firewall).
-Mas são versáteis e podem abrigar muitas coisas diferentes.
-No exemplo, os servidores são contêineres também.
+* They host the function networks (e.g. firewall), but are versatile and can host multiple functions.
+One example is the use of it as server containers.

-* Primeira linha dos arquivos Dockerfile contém informações de como construí-los, executá-los em separado, etc.
+* The first line of the Dockerfile contains info of how to build them, execute them separately etc.